andrew henderson menu

 • For each extra dependent, the cost is an additional €50,000.

-• These contributions support, among other things, programs in public health, education, job creation and social reform.
+• The contributions are non-refundable and support, among other things, programs in public health, education, job creation and social reform.

 • Donate at least €10,000 to a recognised non-governmental organisation or society in addition to your contribution.